webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 ### Peer Dependencies

-If the loader you're working on is a simple wrapper around another package, then you should include the package as a `peerDependency`.
+If the loader you're working on is only a wrapper around another package, then you should include the package as a `peerDependency`.
 This approach allows the application's developer to specify the exact version in the `package.json` if desired.

 For instance, the `sass-loader` [specifies `node-sass`](https://github.com/webpack-contrib/sass-loader/blob/master/package.json) as peer dependency like so: